Jacques Laramie Chapter

 Keeping Traditions Since 1899

 Dr. Hebard served as the first woman on the University of Wyoming Board of Trustees.
-As DAR Wyoming State historian, she helped erect and dedicate historic markers at sites throughout Wyoming including Oregon Trail landmarks, such as Independence Rock; as well as sites on the Bozeman Train and the Pony Express route.
-Mrs. Warren was the wife of Civil War Medal of Honor winner Frances E. Warren, who was the first Governor of Wyoming, and later prominent Wyoming senator.
+As DAR’s Wyoming State Historian, she helped erect and dedicate historic markers at sites throughout Wyoming, including Oregon Trail landmarks such as Independence Rock; as well as sites on the Bozeman Train and the Pony Express route.
+Mrs. Warren was the wife of Civil War Medal of Honor recipient Frances E. Warren, who was the first Governor of Wyoming and later a prominent Wyoming senator.

 Located in a university town, the chapter stresses education and history, including being an award sponsor for the annual Wyoming History Day contest.
-Each year the chapter awards DAR Gold ROTC medals to outstanding UWYO Army and Air Force cadets at their Spring Awards ceremony.
+Each year the chapter awards DAR Gold ROTC medals to outstanding University of Wyoming Army and Air Force cadets at their spring awards ceremony.
 The chapter is a Wreaths Across America partner and participates in community events such as the annual Memorial Day remembrance and the Fourth of July community celebration.
-The chapter is also proud of placing six DAR historical markers in Laramie and Albany County, including the newest marker honoring Laramie Women firsts located at the Wyoming Women’s History House in downtown Laramie.
+The chapter is proud of placing six DAR historical markers in Laramie and Albany County, including the newest marker,”Commemorating the Women of Laramie,” located at the Wyoming Women’s History House in downtown Laramie.

-With 34 current members, the chapter is proud to have from their membership the Wyoming State Registrar and Treasurer; one Daughter who serves as a northwest divisional vice chair; three Daughters who serve as state committee chairs; and one Honorary State Regent.
+With 34 current members, the chapter takes pride in having from their membership the Wyoming State Registrar and Treasurer; one Daughter who serves as a northwest divisional vice chair; three Daughters who serve as state committee chairs; and one Honorary State Regent.

-Suffrage was secured for women in Wyoming Territory in December 1869 and Laramie claims the first woman to vote in a general election in the United States, Mrs. Louisa Gardner Swain in 1870.
-That same year Laramie also had the first jury upon which women served.
+Suffrage was secured for women in Wyoming Territory in December 1869, and Laramie claims the first woman to vote in a general election in the United States – Mrs. Louisa Gardner Swain in 1870.
+That same year, Laramie also boasts the first jury upon which women served.

 Higher education came to Laramie with the establishment of the University of Wyoming (UW).
 The university graduated its first class of two before Wyoming became a state on 10 July 1890.
 Today UW is the only four-year public university in the state, and is the city’s largest employer.